/ May 6

 Exploring the different forms of breaking waves

-So, when you are out in the lineup and you see a wave coming towards you, there are a few different things to be aware of.
+So, when you are out in the lineup and see a wave coming towards you, there are a few different things to be aware of.
 Reading waves takes both patience and practice.
-No two waves are the same, no matter how well you may know the area and it’s tendencies.
-But, according to oceanography studies there are generally three types of breaking waves: surging, spilling, and plunging.
+No two waves are the same, no matter how well you know the area and its tendencies.
+But, according to oceanography studies, there are three breaking waves: surging, spilling, and plunging.

 • Surging breakers are waves that don’t have much shape to them.
-They build up and slide along the beach and do not create much foam or spray.
+They build up and slide along the beach, not creating much foam or spray.

-• Spilling breakers have more shape but they do not curl.
-The water approaches a gently sloping ocean floor and the wave foams at the peak but it does not create a crashing wave.
-It builds and then loses its energy as white water spilling from the crest down the front of the wave.
+• Spilling breakers have more shape, but they do not curl.
+The water approaches a gently sloping ocean floor, and the wave foams at the peak but does not create a crashing wave.
+It builds and then loses energy as white water spills from the crest down the front of the wave.

-• Plunging waves, on the other hand, have more energy as they approach the shore and a well-defined curl forms as the wave falls.
-This is what you may imagine as the quintessential surfing wave: “The tube that forms as these waves hit the shore at an angle and progress across the shoreline is what surfers love.”
+• Plunging waves, on the other hand, have more energy as they approach the shore, and a well-defined curl forms as the wave falls.
+You may imagine this as the quintessential surfing wave: “The tube that forms as these waves hit the shore at an angle and progress across the shoreline is what surfers love.”

 Playa Dominicalito in Costa Rica